How to control text-to-speech

-In this case we are intructing the text-to-speech to use an alternative rendering for the word 'strange'
+In this case we are instructing the text-to-speech to use an alternative rendering for the word 'strange'

 The effects of the alternative rendering are often subtle and are difficult to predict in advance, so you need to use a trial and error method.

-Changing the acustic rendering of a word will also impact the neighbour words and the overall phrasing of a sentence.
+Changing the acoustic rendering of a word will also impact the neighbour words and the overall phrasing of a sentence.

 Switching voice and/or language